AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 * Restrict cross site Targeting
 * Restrict combining directly identifiable data with anonymous data

-### Create an audience {#create-audience}
+### Create audiences {#create-audience}

-#### Audience creation for brand re-engagement journeys

-The re-engagement journeys use audiences to define specific attributes or behaviors shared by a subset of profiles from your profile store to distinguish a marketable group of people from your customer base.
+The re-engagement scenarios use audiences to define specific attributes or behaviors shared by a subset of profiles from your profile store to distinguish a marketable group of people from your customer base.
 Audiences can be created in multiple ways on [!DNL Adobe Experience Platform].

 For more information on how to create an audience, read the [Audience service UI guide](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html#create-audience).